 Of course, hearing Ted Nugent deliver a wailing solo over a power ballad wasn't what many people expected to hear in 1990, and Blades admits that he and Shaw were well aware of how the song might go over the first time they played it for him.
 Recalling that it came together during a half-hour writing session spurred after Shaw heard him singing the vocal melody while doing his laundry in the basement of Shaw's brownstone, Blades still laughs when he remembers Nugent's initial reaction.

-“We thought he’d be like ‘What the f–?’
+"We thought he'd be like 'What the fuck?'
 We thought he would totally reject us, the song, the whole thing.
 Finally we were like, the hell with it.
-Let’s just go play it for him,” Blades tells UCR.
-“Ted’s just sitting there, chewing on a fricking toothpick or whatever he does.
-Just sitting there, listening to the song, nodding his head and s– like that.
-We’re like, ‘Oh, he f–ing hates it.
-He f–ing hates it.’
-He’s gonna get the gun out and shoot us right there.
+Let's just go play it for him," Blades tells UCR.
+"Ted's just sitting there, chewing on a fricking toothpick or whatever he does.
+Just sitting there, listening to the song, nodding his head and shit like that.
+We're like, 'Oh, he fucking hates it.
+He fucking hates it.'
+He's gonna get the gun out and shoot us right there.
 Boom.
-That’s gonna be the end of Damn Yankees.
-Tommy Shaw and two others, killed by Ted Nugent.”
+That's gonna be the end of Damn Yankees.
+Tommy Shaw and two others, killed by Ted Nugent."

 The rest was rock crossover history.
 "When we finished the song, he sat back in his chair and goes 'Hmmmmmmm,'" continues Blades.
 "He kinda shook his head and said, 'You know what that song needs?' and we're like, 'Okay, here it comes.
 It needs to be gutted and thrown on the gut pile or something.
 What, Ted?' and he says, 'It needs this' and he has his guitar and goes [imitates guitar noises] and Tommy and I look at each other and say, 'Yep, that's exactly what it needs!'"

-“I think somebody actually uttered, ‘This doesn’t sound like a song with Ted Nugent in the band,'” Nugent laughs.
-“I said, ‘F– you!
+"I think somebody actually uttered, 'This doesn’t sound like a song with Ted Nugent in the band,'" Nugent laughs.
+"I said, 'Fuck you!
 I’m a gentle soul!
 I’ve never made love to you, so you’ll never know, but I work my way up.
 I’m good at foreplay.
-Shut the f– up, let’s play this song!'”
+Shut the fuck up, let’s play this song!'"